 Chris has worked closely with national retailers and has a sound knowledge of the entire supply chain through past and present roles with Geoffrey Thompson Fruit Packaging Co Pty Ltd, Radevski Cool Stores, National Fresh a division of the Costa Group and warehouse and logistics provider Kyabram Cold Storage.

 Giuseppe ‘Joe’ Ceravolo

-Joe is a third generation orchardist who joined the family business in 1992 after completing a Mechanical Engineering Degree at Adelaide University.
-He manages several orchards owned by the family across the Adelaide Hills, mainly focussing on over a hundred hectares of apples and ten hectares of cherries.
+Giuseppe, better known as Joe, is a director of Ceravolo Orchards and a third-generation orchardist who joined the family business in 1992 after completing a Mechanical Engineering Degree at Adelaide University.
+He manages several orchards owned by the family across the Adelaide Hills, mainly focusing on more than a hundred hectares of apples and ten hectares of cherries.
 Joe is also a director of the family’s juicing company, Ashton Valley Fresh, as well as being a director of Ashton Co-operative Society.

 Jake Norris has been CEO of Hansen Orchards since 2016, leading a fourth-generation, vertically integrated family business of growers, packers and marketers.
 Prior to his role at Hansen Orchards, Jake worked with professional services firm KPMG where he advised businesses from multiple sectors, from large to small, and he brings strong financial experience to his work as CEO of Tasmania’s largest apple and cherry producer.
 Jake understands all levels of the supply chain across multiple produce categories.
 He is a Chartered Accountant and holds a Bachelor of Commerce (University of Tasmania) and Grad Dip of Accounting (Deakin University).
 Jake also sits on the Tasmanian Regional Council of Chartered Accountants Australia & New Zealand (CAANZ).